j2cunningham/Springboard/Mini_Projects/MEC_5.5.4_WebScrapping_MiniProject/tutorial/README.md

 # README

-The requirements for this mini-project are to use both CSS and XPATH selectors to scrap a website and compare the output of the two.
+The requirements for this mini-project are to use both CSS and XPATH selectors to scrape a website and compare the output of the two.
 The two outputs should be identical.
-The link I decided to test scrapy on is
+The link I decided to test *Scrapy* on is

 `http://odp.org/Computers/Programming/Languages/Python/Books/`